klehmann/domino-jna/README.md

 * **SSO token computation** (with tokens also working on Websphere)
 * APIs to **get/put/sync IDs with the ID Vault** and to **sign/encrypt/decrypt** documents and attachments
 * APIs to **read extended busytime information** like UNID/start/end of busytime entries (not just the freetime search that IBM provides)
+* APIs to **create/read/update Domino appointments** via iCal format and the option to only output selected fields into the generated iCal (e.g. only start/end/summary)
 * APIs to **read and modify the ECL**

 **Please note:**